DaviesLab-Oxford/NKG2D-binding-analysis-pipeline-neurites/README.md

 # NKG2D-binding-neurites-analysis-pipeline

-We share a pipeline for semi-automatically quantifying NKG2D binding on axons by using scripts based on Matlab and Fiji.
+We share a pipeline for semi-automatically quantifying NKG2D binding on axons by using scripts based in Matlab and Fiji.
 It can be applied to other experiments for analysing the binding of a protein to axons of neurons.

 Before running the pipeline, please see 'MATLAB online_installation.PDF' for installing the package (SomaExtraction-master) on Matlab (online or desktop version).